redfin/react-server/packages/react-server-cli/README.md

 Production mode's priority is optimization at the expense of startup time.
 A separate code bundle is generated for every entry point into your app so that there is at most just one JS and one CSS file loaded by the framework.
 All code is minified, and hot reloading is turned off.

+####Building static files for production use

+In many production configurations, you may not want `react-server-cli` to serve up your static JavaScript and CSS files.
+Typically, this is because you have a more performant static file server already set up or because you upload all your static files to a CDN server.

+To use `react-server-cli` in this sort of production setup, follow these steps:

+1. `react-server-cli --production --compile-only` compiles the JavaScript and CSS files into the directory `__clientTemp/build`.
+1. Upload the contents of `__clientTemp/build` to your static file server.
+1. `react-server-cli --production --js-url="http://mystaticfileserver.com/somedirectory/"` to start your HTML server depending on JavaScript and CSS files from your static file server.

 ###Setting Options Manually

 While development and production mode are good starting points, you can of course choose to override any of the setup by passing in options at the command line: